 Traditional stateless firewalls treat each packet in isolation and check every packet against the ACL, which is computation intensive and often the performance bottleneck.
 Modern stateful firewalls can monitor TCP 3-way handshake and build an entry in the state table.
-If the firewall matches a packet to an ESTABLISHED flow, it can accept it without checking the ACL, thus significantly reduce the computation overhead.
+If the firewall matches a packet to an ESTABLISHED flow, it can permit it without checking the ACL, thus significantly reduce the computation overhead.
 However, the ACLs still determine whether a state can be established in the first place.
 Therefore, the correct configuration of ACLs is important even for stateful firewalls.

-Format Action for Matched Packets $\langle P, \text{ accept} \rangle$ accept the packet $\langle P, \text{ deny} \rangle$ deny the packet $\langle P, \text{ chain } \mathbf{Y} \rangle$ goto user chain "Y" $\langle P, \text{ return} \rangle$ resume calling chain
+Format Action for Matched Packets $\langle P, \text{ accept} \rangle$ permit the packet $\langle P, \text{ drop} \rangle$ drop the packet $\langle P, \text{ chain } Y \rangle$ goto user chain "Y" $\langle P, \text{ return} \rangle$ resume calling chain

-Table 1: Firewall rule formats.
+TABLE I: Firewall rule formats.

-Depending on the available "actions" and rule execution logic, we classify firewalls into two typical models: (1) the simple list model, which is represented by Cisco PIX firewall and router ACLs and (2) the complex chain model, which is represented by Linux Netfilter.
-Firewalls using the simple list model allow only "accept" and "deny" actions.
-The complex chain model, in addition to "accept" and "deny", also supports calling upon another user-defined chain or "return."
-We use rule graphs to model the controlflow of ACLs.
-As can be seen in Section 4.1, the rule graph of ACLs using the simple list model is just itself.
+Depending on the available "actions," we classify firewalls into two typical models: (1) the simple list model, which is represented by Cisco PIX firewall and router ACLs and (2) the complex chain model, which is represented by Linux Netfilter.
+Firewalls using the simple list model allow only "accept" and "drop" actions.
+The complex chain model, in addition to "accept" and "drop", also supports calling upon another user-defined chain or "return."
+We use rule graphs to model the control-flow of ACLs.
+As can be seen in Section IV-A, the rule graph of ACLs using the simple list model is just itself.
 The rule graphs for ACLs using the complex chain model are similar to control-flow graphs in programming languages.